dotnet/samples/msbuild/custom-task-code-generation/README.md

 </Project>
 ```

 Then, the dependencies of your MSBuild task must be packaged inside the package, they cannot be expressed as normal PackageReferences.
 We don't expose any regular dependencies to the outside world.
-It is not needed for the current example, because we don't have extra dependencies, but it is worth being prepared for and be aware of.
+It is not needed for the current example, because we don't have extra dependencies, but it is worth being aware of this for other scenarios.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">